craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *Spiral Eye* is a passive artifact and provides a +3 bonus to your CHA score.

 ###### Bleeding Liver
-> 'A thick nugget of red porous stone, slowly dripping a dark-red sticky liquid. '
+> 'A plane of small bright-red marbles that bends and flexes as one continuous sheet.
+It feels wet and slick.'
 > *Bleeding Liver* is a **rare** artifact, and incurs 4d8 (18) radiation.
 > A *Bleeding Liver* is a passive artifact and provides 3 DR.